Housing is tough for the young

 Australian Super – Division 296 revisited

 While on the subject of tax, Slack Investor will have one last rip on the proposed new superannuation tax.
-There has been lots of media about the Australian government proposed, seemingly inevitable, new super tax.
+There has been lots of media about the Australian Government proposed, seemingly inevitable, new super tax.
 On the legislative agenda is a Division 296 tax on superannuation balances over $3m.
 Slack Investor has already had a spray about this.
 Slack Investor knows that there is a need to tax those with big super balances.

 There is already an indexed cap on the tax-free Pension accounts of $2m (2025).
 In the eyes of Slack Investor, this amount is plenty for a comfortable retirement.
 If your pension fund earns just 5%, this is an annual income of $100K.
 Any extra super can go in your Accumulation account which is currently taxed concessionally at 15%.

-The problem is, that there are some super accounts with huge balances that are taking advantage of this government generosity.
+The problem is, that there are some super accounts with huge balances that are taking advantage of this Government generosity.

 The 2020-2021 data reveals the number of Australians with super balances over $50 million has increased to 135 people – From ABC News.